-The Environmental Conservation Program’s 32-credit curriculum is designed to train conservation leaders in practical interdisciplinary skills.
+The Environmental Conservation (EC) Program’s 32-credit curriculum is designed to train conservation leaders in practical interdisciplinary skills.
 Advance your leadership, conservation and environmental management expertise with curricula in conservation planning, land use policy, high-demand skills like GIS and grant writing, and through professional skills development.

 Details and Timeline